VWYDBAFCCCMYVDUPE

 1. Text Analysis and Critical Evaluation

-Where the AI idea is applied: AI generates comparison texts, summaries, or alternative formulations that students analyse for accuracy, bias, and coherence.
+Students study AI generates comparison texts, summaries, or alternative formulations that students analyse for accuracy, bias, and coherence.
 The AI output functions as a contrasting reference point that students must verify, critique, and contextualise using academic sources.

 AI Scavenger Hunt (VU Amsterdam)